Mechanical clock suspension spring

 First know that style A is the very most common suspension spring style in existence.
 Check the top of the pendulum leader and if there is a double hook on the end it will be style A required for the clock.

-Generally speaking, style A3 is used for large grandfather units, A2 for grandmother and wall clocks, and A1 for mantle clocks.
+Generally speaking, use style A3 for large grandfather units, A2 for grandmother and wall clocks, and A1 for mantle clocks.
 Suspension spring are one of the easier parts to ascertain when replacing lost pendulum parts.

 The content of this website is copyright by Clockworks and written by James Stoudenmire in year 2022